enspiral-craftworks/project-positive/readme.md

 ## Status

-Right now this repo only contains a prototype for image composition on the server.
+Right now this repo only contains a [prototype](prototype/readme.md) for potential solutions to the clientside and serverside.

 Read the next section to understand how the app intends to work.

 ## Application flow